 Avoiding common mistakes

 Missing details or incomplete essays can harm an application.
-We review all parts of your application carefully before submission.
+We review all parts of your application carefully before submission, checking for typos, inconsistent dates, misnamed colleges in supplemental essays, and formatting issues after uploads.

 Common App vs. direct applications